 I grew up on the island of Guernsey in the Channel Islands, spending most of my spare time on the beach and swimming in the sea.
 When I was old enough I couldn’t get off the island quick enough as found the 8 miles by 5 miles a little restrictive!
 I was working for the BBC on the island so transferred to the ‘mainland’ and ended up in cold and snowy Lancashire (Blackburn to be precise).

 I Worked for BBC Radio Lancashire for a few years before heading to the city lights of Manchester.
 Living in the city didn’t appeal to me, so I then moved to Cheshire to raise my family.
-Still with the BBC, I now work in Hanley and commute each day down the M6 motorway to work for BBC Radio Stoke.
+Still with the BBC and back where it all began in Guernsey.

 BESPOKE MINIFIGURES WITH A BIG PRESENCE